|

 I didn’t just walk through; I analyzed every display case.
 From “ant-nose” coins to the massive Terracotta Army pits, here is the untold story of what you will see—plus all the practical info you need to visit before it closes on May 25, 2026.

-Entrance to the Terracotta Warriors exhibition at the Museum of Fine Arts Budapest
+Entrance to the Terracotta Army exhibition in Budapest

 1. The Dragon’s Protection: Blocking Evil Spirits